Packages and Tools

 • django-allauth: Handles login and signup processes.

-• Amazon SES and Anymail: Amazon SES is used for production email, facilitated by Anymail.
+• django-anymail: Amazon SES is used for production email, facilitated by Anymail.

-• Docker and s6-overlay: Docker is configured for production, with s6-overlay enabling concurrent operation of django and django-q within a single container.
+• Docker and s6-overlay: Docker is configured for production, with s6-overlay enabling running both the web server process (via gunicorn) and the background worker process (via django-q2) within a single container.

 • Sentry: Utilized for performance and error monitoring.